expo/expo/docs/pages/technical-specs/expo-updates-0.md

 ### Errors

 A conformant server SHOULD return
-  * a `404` error if a manifest is not found.
+  * a `404` error if a manifest is not found matching the request constraints.
   * a `400` if the request is malformed.
   * a `405` if the request is not a GET.
   * a `500` if there is a server error.

 ## Asset Request
 A conformant client-library MUST make a GET request to the asset URL specified by the manifest.
 The client-library SHOULD include a header accepting the asset's content type as specified in the manifest.
-Additionaly the client-library SHOULD specify the compression encoding the client-library is capable of handling.
+Additionally, the client-library SHOULD specify the compression encoding the client-library is capable of handling.

 Example headers:
 ```
-accept: image/jpeg
+accept: image/jpeg, */*
 accept-encoding: br, gzip
 ```

 ## Asset Response

-An asset hosted at a particular URL MUST NOT be changed.
-Client-libraries with stale updates may still require old assets.
+An asset located at a particular URL MUST NOT be changed or removed since client libraries may fetch assets for any update at any time.

 ### Headers

-The asset MUST be served with an asset compressed in compliance with the client's encoding request.
-The asset MUST include a content-type header set to the mime type of the asset defined in the manifest.
+The asset MUST be encoded using a compression format that the client supports according to the request's `accept-encoding` header.
+The server MAY serve uncompressed assets.
+The response MUST include a `content-type` header with the MIME type of the asset.
 For example:
 ```
 content-encoding: br